-Police forces can be supported by the Border Guard Corps (uniformed and armed service of the Federal Customs Directorate) as well as the railway police (part of the Swiss Federal Railways).
+Police forces can be supported by the Swiss Border Guard as well as the railway police (part of the Swiss Federal Railways).
 In general, fedpol cooperates closely with cantonal police services in matters involving the cantons.

 There are a number of internal and external controlling mechanisms that supervise the federal offices' accomplishment of tasks.
 First, the federal departments are legally obligated to supervise their own endeavours internally.
 Second, the parliamentary supervision committees guarantee an external control of the offices.
 At last, due to the particular nature of its tasks, the FIS is supervised by a Special Parliamentary Investigation Commission.